Tinvention/Training-RestServerSpringTemplate/README.md

 Requirements
 --------
-* Postgresql Server 9.4 or newest
+* Postgresql Server 9.4 or a more recent version
-** For Linux Ubuntu see here https://www.postgresql.org/download/linux/ubuntu/
+    * For Linux Ubuntu see here https://www.postgresql.org/download/linux/ubuntu/
 * JDK 1.8 , Maven 3.3.x

 Instructions